josStorer/get-current-time/README.md

-# Current Time Javascript Action
+# Get Current Time Github Action

 This action sets the current ISO8601 time to the `time` output.
-Useful for setting build times in subsequent steps, or keeping the same recorded time for the entire workflow.
+Useful for setting build times in subsequent steps, rename your artifact, or keeping the same recorded time for the entire workflow.

 ## Inputs

 ### `format`

-Time format to use - using [MomentJS syntax](https://momentjs.com/docs/#/displaying/) - optional
+Time format to use - using [MomemtJS format syntax](https://momentjs.com/docs/#/displaying/format/) - optional

+### `utcOffset`

+UTC time offset to use - using [MomemtJS utcOffset syntax](https://momentjs.com/docs/#/manipulating/utc-offset/) - optional

 ## Outputs